Surf Seasons in Salvador da Bahia

 Salvador da Bahia area has some of the best surf in South America.
-With beautiful sandy beaches stretching for hundreds of kilometres, you will find waves for all levels.
-Some of these spots are well known, some are "locals" only.
+With beautiful sandy beaches stretching for hundreds of kilometres, with waves for all levels.

-Come surfing in Brazil with us and we'll guide daily you to the best waves...
+Come surfing in Brazil and we'll guide you to the best waves of the day, always according to your level...
 Check out our surf camp and surf trips in Salvador de Bahia.

 Located on the inside of the Bay in front of the Hospital Espanhol (Spanish Hospital).
 Reef break of right hand waves known for the historical swells and surfed by Bahia's old time surfers.
 The South Swell is the ideal - above 5 feet.